 First up is a free basic accounting test.
 This short test covers the first theory section of this site, Basic Accounting Concepts, and it'll thoroughly test your understanding of the accounting equation and its various elements - assets, liabilities and owner's equity.
 It also covers the financial position of a business.

 If you want to be tested on more than just the basic accounting concepts then this book is what you need.
 With 88 questions and exercises, Accounting Basics: Workbook will test you on all the accounting basics, from journals to depreciation and financial statements, and will get you thoroughly prepared for your exams.
 The book also includes exercises on more advanced topics such as depreciation, bad debts, provisions, closing entries, bank reconciliations, prepaid income and expenses, and more.
-It's available on Amazon and soon to be available as an e-book too.
+It's available on Amazon.

 All these questions and exercises are also included in our main accounting book, Accounting Basics: Complete Guide.
 This compilation book also contains tons of theory lessons (all the lessons on this site plus another 9 new lessons) as well as an entire accounting dictionary for use in one's studies.
 The book is available for purchase on Amazon.com or as an e-book on Lulu.com.